azukashi/belajar-vala/README.md

 # Learn Vala

-Repository for my exercise learning Vala.
+Repository for my exercise Learning Vala.

 ## Why i'm learning vala?

-The reasons why i'm learning Vala is because I'm using ElementaryOS right now.
-And i'm interested to create an GUI Application for ElementaryOS using Vala.
+The reasons why i'm learning Vala is because I'm using elementaryOS right now.
+And i'm interested to create an GUI Application for elementaryOS using Vala.

 ## Requirements